AUAP/AP2017/all_miniex/mini_ex2/mini_ex2.md

 4) Read [Error, the Unforeseen, and the Emergent (2007) by Tim Barker] (http://journal.media-culture.org.au/0710/03-barker.php), does it change your understanding of error?

 5) Provide peer-feedback to 2 of your classmates on their works by creating "issues" in his/her github corresponding repository.
+Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)"